The Sixth Sense poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This illustrates the protagonist's commitment to Malcolm commits fully to helping Cole after following him to church and witnessing his terror.
 He decides to stay in Philadelphia and work with the boy rather than abandoning his practice, actively choosing to enter Cole's frightening world., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 44% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat Cole confesses his secret: "I see dead people."
+Significantly, this crucial beat Cole confesses his secret: "I see dead people."
 This false defeat transforms the entire story—Malcolm now believes Cole may truly be experiencing paranormal encounters rather than delusions, raising the stakes enormously and ending the "fun and games" of diagnosis., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (66% through) represents the emotional nadir.
 Here, Cole is locked in a closet at a birthday party and severely traumatized by ghosts.
 He ends up hospitalized.
 Malcolm sees him bruised and broken, believing he has failed another child.
-This represents the death of Malcolm's hope for redemption., illustrates the protagonist at their lowest point.
+This represents the death of Malcolm's hope for redemption., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 72% of the runtime.
 Malcolm realizes the ghosts don't know they're dead and advises Cole to listen to them and help them.
 This synthesis combines Malcolm's therapeutic skills with acceptance of the supernatural truth—the breakthrough that changes everything., demonstrating the transformation achieved throughout the journey.